2023

 Gregory-Portland air quality ranks in, or very close to, the top 10% in Texas compared to data measured at the 40 monitors operated or funded by TCEQ across the state.

-Download the full report card
+Download the full report card, Spanish

 Gregory-Portland Air Quality Report Card for 2023